Embracing a minimalist aesthetic is a fantastic way to update your living room.

 One great solution to this is to invest in a bio ethanol fireplace.

-Environmentally friendly, warm and aesthetically pleasing, they can add a real sense of coziness to a space, while avoiding the dangerous particulate matter emitted by traditional models.
+Environmentally friendly, warm and aesthetically pleasing, a modern log burner fireplace can add a real sense of coziness to a space, while avoiding the dangerous particulate matter emitted by traditional models.

 Cozy minimalist decorating does not have to be difficult.